The Best Bed Types for Back Pain Relief

 Metal Bed Frames

-• Recycled Steel: Uses up to 75% less energy to produce compared to new steel and significantly reduces mining waste.
+• Recycled Steel: Uses less energy to produce than new steel (National Sleep Foundation).

 Top Brands Offering Eco Friendly Bed Frames